-This medicine does not require any special storage conditions.
+This medicinal product does not require any special storage conditions.

-Do not throw away any medicines via wastewater or household waste.
+- Do not use any pack that is damaged or shows signs of tampering. - Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.